– Conquest and Challenge are ECYD Programs for boys and girls in K – 12th grade that form adolescents as Christian leaders to transform culture.

 Conquest and Challenge try to teach the teens how to follow Christ’s example and live authentic Christian virtues such as friendship, sincerity, obedience, generosity, purity, charity, hope, joy, faith and perseverance.

-Conquest also offers virtue leadership for boys K-4th grade in the Father & Son Leadership Groups and Junior Leadership Groups.
+Conquest also offers a virtue leadership for boys K-4th grade called Conquest Junior

 Conquest Founder Brian Robert Bisgrove